temitopeseun/Projects/README.md

 .Project #7 :  This project is about ["Markov Simulation of customer's movement"](https://github.com/temitopeseun/Projects/tree/main/Project_07).
 Some EDAs were performed for better analysis.

 .Project #8 :  This project was about using a "[Deep Learning (DL) approach; a Convolutional Neural Network (CNN)](https://github.com/temitopeseun/Projects/tree/main/Project_08)" for object/image recognition and classification.
-Keras Applications from deep learning models, as well as python library/enviroment such as tensorflow were useful for the project.
+Keras applications from deep learning models, as well as python library/enviroment such as tensorflow were useful for the project.

 .Project #9 :  This project was about still using a "[Deep Learning (DL) approach; “Transfer learning (TL)-MobileNetV2”](https://github.com/temitopeseun/Projects/tree/main/Project_09)".
 Image data were trained, model was developed, for object/image recognition, classification and prediction.
-Keras Applications from deep learning models (MobileNetV2) , as well as python library/enviroment such as tensorflow were useful for the project.
+Keras applications from deep learning models (MobileNetV2) , as well as python library/enviroment such as tensorflow were useful for the project.

 .Project #10 :  This project was about development of "[Recommender Systems | Non Negative Matrix Factorization (NMF) Model](https://github.com/temitopeseun/Projects/tree/main/Project_10)".

+.Project #11 : In this project, I used a [DL approach; a “Transfer learning (TL)-MobileNetV2”](https://github.com/temitopeseun/Projects/tree/main/Project_11) for solar image recognition after training, an then classification was done and prediction was made.
+The model was able to classify solar image associated to a specific solar storm class, and then forcast storm based on classification.
+TL such as MobileNetV2 obtained from Keras applications, as well as python library/enviroment such as tensorflow were useful for the project.